-And around 4 in 10 in both states cited the ability to defeat President Barack Obama in the November election as the main quality they are seeking in a candidate.
+Romney led among the nearly 4 in 10 voters in both states who cited the ability to defeat President Barack Obama in the November election as the main quality they are seeking in a candidate.
 Given four choices, that has been the top factor named in every state so far.

 AP news survey specialist Dennis Junius contributed to this report.